Photography Is Not a Crime

-Photography Is Not a Crime (PINAC, published under the trade name PINAC News), is an organization and news website that focuses on rights of civilians who photograph and film police and other government organizations in the United States.
+Photography Is Not a Crime (PINAC, published under the trade name PINAC News) was an organization and news website that focused on rights of civilians who photograph and film police and other government organizations in the United States.
 It was founded in 2007 following the arrest of its creator, Carlos Miller, a veteran news reporter and photojournalist, and incorporated in June 2014 as PINAC Inc., a Florida not-for-profit corporation.
+In December 2022 Carlos Miller declared the site dead.

 Origin

 In early 2007, Miller was on assignment for an article about the Biscayne Boulevard area of Miami, Florida.
 He observed five police officers interviewing an individual and began to take photographs.
 The officers asked Miller to move on, but he refused, informing them that he was on public property, where he held the right to photograph.
 The officers then arrested him for numerous misdemeanor offenses, including resisting arrest.
 Miller claims he was beaten by the officers during his arrest.
 Miller created the blog as a result of his arrest, the freedom of the press and free speech violations by the Miami Police Department, and his desire to educate the public on the issue of the right of Americans to document the activities of public officials in the performance of their duties.